 - being the target of verbal or emotional abuse,

 - having been raised in a dysfunctional family,

 … the list of possibilities is almost endless.

 Your nervous system is on overdrive.
 You’re jumping at loud noises, and can be irritable and impatient (because you don’t have any bandwidth for anything weird or unusual to happen).
 Adding to the list of clues, you’re extra tired, plus anything else from the list above.

-And even though your nervous system is revving too high, you have a hard time feeling calm.
-Your mind is thinking, “I don’t feel safe,” even if you’re not consciously aware of it.
+And because your nervous system is revving too high, you have a really hard time feeling calm.
+Your mind is thinking and your body is telling you, “I don’t feel safe,” even if you’re not consciously aware of it.
 Tranquility is a fantasy.

 The Santa Fe Therapist Approach to PTSD Therapy & CPTSD